Join the Discussion

-Do you have Amantadine?
+Do online pharmacies sell Amantadine?
 What does it look like?

 Amantadine is a prescription medication used to treat influenza as well as Parkinson's disease.
 It is often used to treat symptoms of uncontrolled movement disorder.
 As noted in the image below, some versions of Amantadine sold in the United States are manufactured in India.

 PharmacyChecker.com is not a pharmacy.
 We verify online pharmacies and provide price comparisons among those verified pharmacies.

 To compare prices for Amantadine among verified international online pharmacies, enter the name in the "Compare Drug Prices" box, click the search icon, then follow the prompts to a list of pharmacies that offer it.

 Currently, 30 capsules of Amantadine 100 mg can cost you as much as $50 ($1.67 per pill) at your local U.S pharmacy—and that's with a coupon.
 You can find Amantadine 100 mg for as low as $0.34/pill when ordering a 90-day supply by comparing prices on PharmacyChecker.com.